Jacqueline Kirk attacker guilty of murder 21 years after he set her alight

 Ms Kirk, a mother-of-two, was in hospital for nine months following the attack and suffered burns to 35% of her body, requiring a tracheotomy and operations including skin grafts.

-Craig was jailed for life with a minimum term of 15 years in 2000 for the attack on Ms Kirk and the rape of another woman.
+Craig was sentenced to life in prison in 2000 and was ordered to spend a minimum of 15 years in jail for the petrol attack on Ms Kirk and the rape of another woman.

-He was first released on licence in 2015 but was recalled to prison a number of times over the following years.
+He was first released on licence in 2015 but was recalled to prison on two occasions, and has spent around 17-and-a-half of the last 22 years in custody.

+Craig, a heroine and amphetamine user, was frequently violent towards Ms Kirk during their four-year relationship.

+The court heard how Craig was obsessed by the Quentin Tarantino film Reservoir Dogs.

 Follow BBC West Midlands on Facebook, Twitter and Instagram.
 Send your story ideas to: newsonline.westmidlands@bbc.co.uk